sdb/sdb/README.md

+The Django project for my personal site.
+Still in early development, currently more like a prototype :)

 ## Features ##

 ### Social stream ###

-* show updates from your on-line services
+* show updates from on-line services
 * supports Twitter, Flickr, Delicious, Disqus, Wakoopa, GitHub, The Hype Machine, Posterous, GoodReads, Last.fm, Get Satisfaction and StumbleUpon.
 * filter by types of updates
 * admin interface